bHabawel/bHabawel/README.md

             <ul>
               <li><i>The Wild Oasis</i>
                 <ul>
-                  <li>A web development project that can can manage the hotel like bookings, cabins, guests. </li>
+                  <li>A web development project that can manage the hotel like bookings, cabins, guests. </li>
+                    <li>It aslo have user authentication, darkmode, dashboard.</li>
+                    <li>It uses supabae for database and the project is also dynamic in adding, deleting, updating features to supabase</li>
                 </ul>
               </li>
             </ul>